-Once you have sorted out the final details with your Mortgage Advisor, you will be ready to get the ball rolling with your designated Customer Champion.
-They will be on hand throughout the whole process to help you with anything you may need.
-They will help you compile any documents our Underwriters may need.
+Your mortgage advisor will be on hand throughout the whole process to help you with anything you may need.
+They will help you compile any documents our underwriters may need.

 The underwriting process and valuation

-As you send in documents, our Customer Champions will send this all over to our Underwriting team.
-Our Underwriters assess all applications to ensure we are able to lend the amount you need to get your dream home.
+As you send in documents, our mortgage advisors will send this all over to our underwriting team.
+Our underwriters assess all applications to check we are able to lend the amount you need to get your dream home.
 This will include checking proof of ID, proof of income and doing a hard credit check (this will show on your credit file).

 Part of this process is for a property valuation to go ahead.
-Your Customer Champion will instruct the valuation for you.
-The valuer will go out to the property and will let us know what they believe to be the value of the property and will flag any issues they notice.
+We will instruct the valuation for you.
+The valuer will let us know what they believe to be the value of the property and will flag any issues they notice.

 You can read more information here on the valuation process.